 What is included in the client’s Form 1065?

-- their Employer Identification Number (EIN)
+- Employer Identification Number (EIN)

-- year-end financial statements
+- Year‑end financial statements

-- any deductible expenses
+- List of deductible expenses

 When and how to file a 1065 for your clients